Our team at Inside Japan Tours

 Curiosity eventually got the better of Karin, leading her to spend two happy years in Kahoku, Ishikawa Prefecture to teach.
 After moving back to the US to embark on a Masters in Japanese Studies, she finally followed in her family's footsteps by spending a year in Yokohama to attend language school.

-Returning home, Karin worked as a preschool teacher in a in the Detroit Metro Area and a Japanese instructor at a summer language school, but describes her job at InsideJapan as "the culmination of a lifelong passion".
+Returning home, Karin worked as a preschool teacher in the Detroit Metro Area and a Japanese instructor at a summer language school, but describes her job at InsideJapan as "the culmination of a lifelong passion".

 While Karin finds Japanese food delicious (particularly udon noodles) a large part of her heart was always reserved for something particularly un-Japanese: bulk-sized peanut butter and bagels.
 Since the big move back, she misses her classmates and colleagues in Japan, but has made lots of new friends, including a flock of chickens, three donkeys, two horses, two cats, and a pack of dogs.